ARM9: Silicon customization

 Integrated device manufacturers (IDM) receive the ARM Processor IP as synthesizable RTL (written in Verilog).
 In this form, they have the ability to perform architectural level optimizations and extensions.
 This allows the manufacturer to achieve custom design goals, such as higher clock speed, very low power consumption, instruction set extensions, optimizations for size, debug support, etc. To determine which components have been included in a particular ARM CPU chip, consult the manufacturer datasheet and related documentation.

 Cores

 The ARM MPCore family of multicore processors support software written using either the asymmetric (AMP) or symmetric (SMP) multiprocessor programming paradigms.
 For AMP development, each central processing unit within the MPCore may be viewed as an independent processor and as such can follow traditional single processor development strategies.

 ARM9TDMI

 ARM9TDMI is a successor to the popular ARM7TDMI core, and is also based on the ARMv4T architecture.
-Cores based on it support both 32-bit ARM and 16-bit Thumb instruction sets and include:
+Cores based on it have five-stage pipeline (fetch, decode, execute, data memory access, register write), support both 32-bit ARM and 16-bit Thumb instruction sets and include: